Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 Don’t fall into the trap of submitting your tender at the last minute.
 Your internet connection could be dodgy, the tender portal could be down for maintenance, you could panic and send over the entirely wrong documents.

 If you’re late, the tenderers typically won’t be willing to give you any leeway, especially if they already have a lot of responses.
+This means all your hard work will have been for nothing.

 Give yourself an hour or two at the bare minimum to get your tender sent out.
 After that, you can sit back, relax, and wait for the outcome.